What does a typical week look like at Matteson?

 What are the international connections to Matteson?

-As member of Outpost Centers International (OCI), cooperating with Gospel Ministries International (GMI), Matteson Mission School also is able to connect its students to other projects and schools worldwide.
+As member of Outpost Centers International (OCI) and Adventist-laymen’s Services and Industries (ASI) cooperating with Lay Institute of Global Health Training (LIGHT), Matteson Mission School also is able to connect its students to other projects and schools worldwide.

 Where will I sleep?